 Hospital palliative care support team

 Our team consists of clinical nurse specialists and nurse and medical consultants in palliative medicine and is supported by the hospital’s mental health liaison team and cancer psychologists.
 We offer specialist advice for managing pain and other symptoms, such as nausea, vomiting and fatigue, and provide social, spiritual and emotional support.
-We work closely with a range of healthcare professionals including physiotherapists, occupational therapists, dietitians and hospital chaplains, as well as GPs, district nurses, social workers and hospices.
-This enables us to help patients and their families and carers to plan for a timely and successful transfer to their preferred place of care.
+We work closely with a range of healthcare professionals including physiotherapists, occupational therapists, dietitians and hospital chaplains inside North Middlesex Hospital, as well as GPs, district nurses, social workers and hospices.
+This enables us to help patients and their families and carers to plan for a timely and successful transfer to their preferred place of care. (

 In the early stages of illness, palliative care is provided alongside medical care and therapeutic support to improve quality of life.
 For patients reaching the end of life, our aim is to enable them to die in comfort, with dignity and in the surroundings of their choice.
-We are committed to caring for these patients, and the people important to them, with compassion and in a manner which is respectful of their expressed wishes.
+(End of Life Strategy) We are committed to support the hospital teams caring for these patients, and the people important to them, with compassion and in a manner which is respectful of their expressed wishes.
 This is in line with national guidance, “One Chance to Get it Right” published by the Leadership Alliance for the Care of Dying People in June 2014.

-Catherine Thomas - acting nurse consultant, team leader
+Thomas O'Connor - Clinical Nurse Specialist team leader

-Dr Gabi Brogan - consultant in palliative medicine
+Dr Antke Hagena - Consultant in palliative medicine

-Dr Antke Hagena - consultant in palliative medicine
+Dr Julia Bichard - Consultant in palliative medicine

-Dr Vinnie Nambisan - consultant in palliative medicine
+Dr Sarah Awan - Locum consultant in palliative medicine

 Haringey integrated palliative care service